e-clearing-net/OCHP/OCHP.md

 ### Request the CHS to authorize one single token for roaming

 A CMS may request the Clearing House to authorize one single token for a charging session.
-The authorization is requested for a single token.
+The request for authorization is done in the following
-Optional a ID for the single transaction can be added to track the issued CDR in the requester's numbering scheme.
-The request for authorization is done in the following way:
+way:

  * CMS sends the RequestLiveRoamingAuthorisation.req PDU.
  * CHS responds with a RequestLiveRoamingAuthorisation.conf PDU.